This article was originally published on August 16, 2017, and updated on March 20, 2020

-- Moving toward the object of our shame and sense of scarcity by checking social media or our emails to see how popular we are, hoping that we’ll find validation.
+- Moving toward the object of our shame and sense of scarcity by doing things like checking social media or our emails to see how popular we are, hoping that we’ll find validation.
 Seeing as we are not in control of content, this strategy can backfire when we get that inevitable troll (fortunately not too common in the mindfulness industry) or complaint email.

 - Pushing against the object of our sense of scarcity by getting angry and telling members of our community that they’re not doing the right thing by us; they’re not validating us enough.
 Anger can be a powerful indicator of boundaries, so it’s valuable to explore it, but we also need to get real about what a community or individuals in our community can do for us.
 Seeking a sense of worthiness externally is doomed because we’re relying on highly subjective accounts from flawed human beings who can never know us as well as we can know ourselves.

-- Running away from the object of our sense of scarcity through any of our favorite crash strategies – food, fiction, re-runs of our favorite reality TV show, alcohol, sleep, or just good old mental avoidance.
+- Running away from the object of our sense of scarcity through any of our favorite resistance strategies – food, fiction, re-runs of our favorite reality TV show, alcohol, sleep, or just good old mental avoidance.
 Running away can be a neat way to take care of ourselves in the short term for specific stresses in our lives, but it’s not a good long-term strategy.

 The emotional resiliency response (aka The Holy Grail) to scarcity

 - Learn about and practice self-compassion.
-Chris Germer and Kristin Neffare my main teachers in this area.